 Punta Eugenia and Canal de Dewey slowed our speed to nearly 3 knots due to a falling tide.
 We made it across the washing machine (Canal de Keller) with just a gentle corkscrew motion and when we reached the dreaded Punta Norte we had mirror calm seas.
 The last hurdle was Bahia Vizcaino of which the author of The Baja Bash has this to say: “Maybe you’ll get lucky on your crossing and find calm conditions but its never happened to me.”
 Mind you this is not a small bay and reading this made me nervous.
 We had calm seas for the entire 100 miles!

-Not that we’re experts now but our advice for anyone yet to make the Bash: wait until July, pick good weather windows and get the book* – it has great advice on timing and lots of anchorage options in case the weather report was a little off.
+Not that we’re experts now, but here is our advice for anyone yet to make the Bash: wait until as late in the spring as you dare, pick good weather windows and get the Baja Bash book – it has great advice on timing and lots of anchorage options in case the weather report was a little off.
 Leaving right after a hurricane was a bit scary but it gave us following seas for the first half of our journey.

 |Checking for tangled seaweed in Turtle Bay|